RuotaoXu/RuotaoXu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received the Ph.D. degree in computer science from the South China University of Technology in 2020.
-He is currently a Postdoc in computer science from the South China University of Technology.
-My research interests include computer vision, image processing, and sparse coding.
+I received my Ph.D. degree in Computer Science from the South China University of Technology in 2020.
+Currently, I am a Postdoctoral Researcher in the Department of Computer Science at the same university.
+In addition to my postdoctoral work, I am also serving as an Associate Researcher at the Institute of Super Robotics in Huangpu.

+My research interests lie at the intersection of robotics, computer vision, image processing, and sparse coding.
+I am particularly interested in exploring how these fields can be integrated to develop advanced robotic systems capable of intelligent perception and interaction with their environment.

 # 📝 Publications